-This grilled pineapple pork burger recipe gives an Asian inspired zip to my beloved pork burger.
+This grilled pineapple pork burger recipe gives an Asian-inspired zip to my beloved pork burger.
 I grew up loving a good pork burger.
-Now, as an adult I love playing around with the flavors that compliment the pork.
+Now, as an adult, I love playing around with the flavors that complement the pork.

 The pork producers had the BEST pork burgers at the Iroquois County Fair.
 So good that they have their own seasoning salt they sell to all their adoring fans like me.
 When I moved to Indiana I was disappointed that our county fair at the time didn't have a pork producers tent with pork burgers.
 I took matters into my own hands and requested ground pork with no sausage seasonings when we butchered our pigs the first year we were married.
 The ever-skeptical husband is now also a lover of the mighty pork burger.

 A pound of ground pork, chopped green onions, chopped garlic, teriyaki sauce, ginger powder, cumin, salt and pepper is all it takes.
 Now, you can add bread crumbs if you are worried about the burger binding together, but I rarely add binders to our pork.